cainmagi/Dockerfiles/dockerlist.md

 **X-Ubuntu MATLAB R2020b (Windows XP Theme)**

 This image is configured based on [`xubuntu-matlab:r2020b`](#nvcriouoh053018xubuntu-matlabr2020b).
 All the installed packages are the same.
 The only difference is that it is switched to a Windows XP theme.
-This image is an example for showing how to make the xUbuntu like Windows.
+This image is an example showing how to make the xUbuntu like Windows.

 -----

 ### Jupyter Lab

 The following images are built based on [jupyterlab branch][git-jlab].
-Actually, the xUbuntu images has been **already equipped with** `Jupyter Lab`.
+Actually, the xUbuntu images have been **already equipped with** `Jupyter Lab`.
 However, the versions of all of those JLab releases are `2.2.9`.
 Here we provide images with `Jupyter Lab 3.0.6`.
 The JLab 3 has just quitted the pre-release stage for not very long.
 Currently, the newest version is `3.0.6`.
 It means most extensions designed for JLab 1 or 2 would not support JLab 3.
-However, there are also some useful extensions only supporting JLab 3, like Chinese localization, variable inspector and language linter.
-These images are provided for who want to try the newest Jupyter Lab.
+However, some useful extensions only support JLab 3, like Chinese localization, variable inspector, and language linter.
+These images are provided for those who want to try the newest Jupyter Lab.
 All of them do not support desktop applications.

 -----